Bersaelor/D2/README.md

-Also there is Android wear app (for Android watch) for measurinng heart rate. path: ./android_app
+There is also and Android wear app (for Android watch) to measure your heart rate. path: ./android_app

-The idea was to capture heart rate and send it to Realtime Google Analytics account to analyse game performance and heart rate relation.
+The idea was to capture the heart rate and send it to the Realtime Google Analytics account to analyse the game interaction and heart rate relation.